 - Allow the pie to cool for 3 full hours at room temperature before serving.
 This time allows the filling to thicken up.
 Cover pie leftovers tightly and store in the refrigerator for up to 5 days.

-- Make Ahead & Freezing Instructions: This the best dessert to make ahead of time!
-To make 1 day in advance– after it cools, cover tightly and keep at room temperature.
+- Make Ahead & Freezing Instructions: This is a great dessert to make ahead of time!
+To make 1 day in advance: After it cools, cover tightly and keep at room temperature.
 The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Baked pie freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.
-Prepared filling can be frozen up to 3 months, thaw overnight in the refrigerator before using.
+Prepared filling can be frozen up to 3 months; thaw overnight in the refrigerator before using.

 - Adapted from Apple Crumble Pie.